-Hair mask.
-Prepare a mixture of extra virgin olive oil and honey in a 3:1 ratio.
+- Hair mask: Prepare a mixture of olive oil and honey in a 3:1 ratio.
 Apply on clean and dry hair and leave for 30-60 min (or even overnight- use a shower cap) before washing off.
 If you prefer not to use honey, you can simply apply EVOO on its own.

 As nails are made from the same component as hair- keratin, using EVOO can bring about the same benefits of hydration and strengthening.

 - Cuticle cream: Apply EVOO directly on the cuticles of nails or let nails soak in EVOO bath for 10-15 minutes for deeper nourishment.
 This helps to strengthen nails and helps them grow faster.

 - Manicures: Apply around edges of nails to prevent smudges and to make it easier to clean off nail polish stains

 - Anti-fungus: Soak affected fingers or toes once or twice a week in EVOO for 10-15 minutes to help get rid of fungus

 Our skin absorbs EVOO very well, especially when it is slightly damp.
 EVOO does not clog pores and does not weigh down on the skin.
 A little goes a long way but also using too much never hurts!